 Fort Valley State University's Residential Life Department, in conjunction with the FVSU Fire Safety Office and the FVSU Police Department, conducts emergency evacuation drills each year.
 These drills are conducted within 10 days of the beginning of classes each semester.
 During this past year, there were a total of 62 fire drills conducted University-wide.
 During fire evacuation drills, each fire alarm system in each on-campus student housing facility is activated.
 Once the alarm has been activated, students and visitors must exit immediately and gather at the designated evacuation safe refuge location.
-A sweep of all floors and a head count is conducted by a Residential Life representative and FVSU police officer.
-Only when the alarm is silenced and the FVSU police officer or local authority gives the "all clear," will re-entry into the building be permitted.
+A sweep of all floors and a head count is conducted by a Residential Life representative and an FVSU police officer.
+Only when the alarm is silenced and the FVSU police officer or local authority gives the "all clear" will re-entry into the building be permitted.
 Students who do not vacate the building when a fire alarm is activated may be subject to judicial action.
-Residential Life RLC's and RA's receive classroom and hands-on training in the following areas: Fire extinguisher use, Evacuation and emergency preparedness, Kitchen fire safety, Life safety systems, FVSU Fire Safety Rules and Fire Inspection program.
+Residential Life RLC's and RA's receive classroom and hands-on training in the following areas: fire extinguisher use, evacuation and emergency preparedness, kitchen fire safety, life safety systems, FVSU fire safety rules, and fire inspection programs.